 Optional services offered by assistance programs can include 24-hour multilingual help lines, help with prescription drugs, medical provider locations, translation services, lost baggage assistance and much more.

 So which one should you buy—or not?
 Your first step is to compare the cost of the policy against the cost of the trip.
 Is that $79 round-trip worth covering, or is it taken care of under your credit card protection?
-Make sure you read the fine print, and look for insurance that’s independent from your tour operator and licensed by the state.
+Again, make sure you read the fine print, and look for insurance that’s independent from your tour operator and licensed by the state.
 You’ll want to keep those separate in case the tour operator or the cruise line goes under.

 What about travel assistance and emergency medical repatriation services?
 Well, think about it this way: it’s very hard to foresee an accident, a heart attack or any number of things that can go wrong.
 More often than not, nothing will happen.
 But if it does, you’ll be either be overjoyed you paid for that membership—or you’ll really wish you had.
 And that goes for any sort of trip, whether it’s the $79 jaunt two states over or the $79,000 trip around the world.

 Safe travels, always!